 - 1 to 2 lemons cut in half crosswise

 - 1 head of garlic unpeeled, cut in half crosswise

 - 1 shallot unpeeled, cut in half crosswise

 - ¼ cup ½ stick unsalted butter, melted + more if needed**

 - 2 to 3 tablespoons mixture of fresh herbs: diced parsley rosemary, oregano

 - Freshly ground black pepper

-- Arrange a rack in center of oven; preheat your to 425 degrees.
+- Arrange a rack in center of oven; preheat oven to 425 degrees.
 Place whole chicken on a cutting board and pat dry with paper towels.* (If you need a more fool proof way to ensure your chicken is done and cooked through, do the following*, see above)

 - Transfer chicken breast side up to a large cast iron skillet.
 Arrange lemons, garlic and shallot cut sides down in the skillet around the chicken.

 - Drizzle the melted butter all over the chicken (**If you want more flavor, use a full stick of butter), sprinkle the fresh herbs (finely diced parsley, rosemary, oregano) over the chicken and season generously with salt and pepper.
 Make sure you get every surface of chicken with a generous amount of salt and pepper.